RobTillaart/UUID/README.md

   - RTC for entropy
   - EEPROM to store last seeds? (n)

 ### Won't (unless)

+- buffer can be reduced by packing 2 values into 1 byte, however this need unpack() in toCharArray() == performance penalty.
 - support for { and }
 - add **setSeparator(char)** and **getSeparator()** ?
   - minus is the RFC specification.